Why Tailoring Beats Quality Writing

 Partial match — strengthen

-What to Actually Change (And What to Leave Alone)
+What to Change and What to Skip

 Resume Section Tailoring Priority What to Do